dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

   <h1 id="1-intro" style="font-weight: bold;">1.
 INTRODUCTION</h1>
 </div>

 What does it take to run a successful liquor business?
-It’s not just about stocking popular products — it’s about understanding what sells, how fast it moves, and which vendors help or hurt your bottom line.
+It’s not just about stocking popular products – it’s about understanding what sells, how fast it moves, and which vendors help or hurt your bottom line.

-This case study analyzes data from Bibitor, LLC — a fictional retail chain with 80+ locations and over $450M in annual sales, to uncover patterns patterns in vendor performance, inventory movement, and sales behavior, applying real-world retail concepts.
+In this case study, we analyzes data from Bibitor, LLC – a fictional retail chain with 80+ locations and over $450M in annual sales, to uncover patterns patterns in vendor performance, inventory movement, and sales behavior, using real-world retail concepts.

 <img src="/assets/images/Cover_Bibitor.png" alt="Liquour Sales" width="800"/>

 ### 🧾 About the Dataset
 The dataset, obtained from the **[HUB of Analytics Education](https://www.hubae.org)**, simulates operational data from a large-scale liquor retailer based in Lincoln, USA, for the month of December 2016.
 It consists of six key data tables that collectively represent purchasing, inventory, sales, and vendor transactions.
 - **Inventory**
   - **`BegInvDec`**: Inventory at the start of December 2016.
   - **`EndInvDec`**: Inventory remaining at the end of December 2016.